A-Polynomials of fillings of the Whitehead sister: A-polynomial equations

 \begin{theorem}[\cite{HowieMathewsPurcell}, Theorem~3.17(ii)] With notation as above, the Ptolemy equations for tetrahedra in a layered solid torus are

 When $k=N$ we have the \textit{folding equation} $\gamma_{p_N}=\gamma_{f_N}$. \end{theorem}

-\reflem{Gamma4/1Gamma1/0} and \refthm{HMPFilling2} then immediately yield the following corollary, which gives A-polynomials of Dehn fillings explicitly, as described in the introduction. \begin{corollary} Let $M$ denote the $p/q$ Dehn filling of the unknotted component of the Whitehead sister link complement, for $p/q\notin\{2, 3, 7/2, 11/3, 4, 5, 1/0 \}$.
+\reflem{Gamma4/1Gamma1/0} and \refthm{HMPFilling2} then immediately yield the following corollary, which gives A-polynomials of Dehn fillings explicitly, as described in the introduction. \begin{corollary} Let $X$ denote the $p/q$ Dehn filling of the Whitehead sister; $p/q\notin\{2, 3, 7/2, 11/3, 4, 5, 1/0 \}$.
 Let the corresponding walk in the Farey triangulation, from the triangle $3,4,1/0$ to $p/q$, have length $N$.
-Then with notation as above, (a factor of) the $\PSL(2,\CC)$ A-polynomial of $M$ is given by the following equations.
+Then with notation as above, (a factor of) the $\PSL(2,\CC)$ A-polynomial of $X$ is given by the following equations.

 Outside equations:

 Recursive equations:

 Folding equation: $\gamma_{p_N}=\gamma_{f_N}$.